-The M.S. in Architecture program is an advanced post-professional, research- based degree, featuring two concentrations: Façade Design and Technology and High Performance Building.
-This degree prepares students for specialist and consulting positions in the broad field of the built environment in the Architecture, Engineering and Construction (AEC) industry.
+The MS in Architecture degree can prepare graduates for specialist, consulting, and research positions in the broad field of the built environment in the Architecture, Engineering and Construction (AEC) industry.

 About the Curriculum

-Like other graduate programs in the College of Architecture and the Built Environment, sustainability, innovation and collaboration will be at the core of the curriculum and you will benefit from our Nexus Learning approach, Thomas Jefferson University’s distinct method of teaching and learning.
-With Nexus Learning, you will have opportunities to work with students from other disciplines, and take up to 12 credits of classes from one of our sister graduate programs such as Sustainable Design or Construction Management.
+Like other graduate programs in the College of Architecture and the Built Environment, design, sustainability, and equity are at the core of the curriculum.
+Students also benefit from our Nexus Learning approach, Thomas Jefferson University’s distinct method of teaching and learning.
+Through Nexus Learning, interdisciplinary learning is prioritized and students take up to 12 credits of classes from other CABE graduate programs such as Sustainable Design, Real Estate, Urban Design, Construction Management, and more – see our website for a comprehensive list.
+The program can typically be completed in three or four semesters.

-Jefferson’s MS.in Architecture is a science, technology, engineering, and mathematics (STEM) designated program (CIP Code 04.0902).
+Jefferson’s MS in Architecture program is a science, technology, engineering, and mathematics (STEM) designated program (CIP Code 04.0902).
 This allows international students to be eligible for an extension of the Optional Practical Training (OPT) period.
 OPT is a type of work authorization for F-1 student visa holders that provides an opportunity for employment experience in the United States (US).

 The Master of Science in Architecture is a STEM designated program (CIP Code 04.0902).